wechaty/python-wechaty/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/wechaty?color=blue)
 -->

-Python Wechaty

 ![Python Wechaty](https://wechaty.github.io/python-wechaty/images/python-wechaty.png)

+## Connecting Chatbots

+Wechaty is a RPA SDK for Wechat **Individual** Account that can help you create a chatbot in 6 lines of Python.

 ## WORK IN PROGRESS

 Work in progress...

 Please come back after 4 weeks...

-## Connecting Chatbots

-Wechaty is a Bot SDK for Wechat **Personal** Account which can help you create a bot in 6 lines of Python.

 ## Voice of the Developers